CrossPaste/crosspaste-desktop/README.md

 This is just a small part of our plans.
 Want to learn more details and long-term plans?
 Check out our [full roadmap](doc/en/Roadmap.md).

+## 🙋 FAQ
+Here are some [FAQs](doc/en/FQA.md) that have been collected.
+If you have other questions, please create an [issue](https://github.com/CrossPaste/crosspaste-desktop/issues/new/choose) to let us know.

 ## 🤝 Support the project
 - **🌟 Star this repository**: This is the easiest way to support CrossPaste and costs nothing.
 - **🪲 Report bugs**: Report any bugs you find on the [issue tracker](https://github.com/CrossPaste/crosspaste-desktop/issues/new/choose).
 - **📖 Translate**: Help translate and polish CrossPaste into your [language](https://github.com/CrossPaste/crosspaste-desktop/tree/main/composeApp/src/desktopMain/resources/i18n).
 - **📝 Contribute**: [Code](doc/en/Contributing.md), comment on issues, and any contributions that can help the project are welcome.
 - **💖 Sponsor**: Support financially via [GitHub Sponsors](https://github.com/sponsors/CrossPaste) to help with ongoing development and maintenance.